 Cary, NC – Downtown Cary is quickly redeveloping and at a recent Cary Chamber of Commerce meeting, three developers talked about new plans, some of which are already under construction and some starting in the next 12 months.
 Read more

 Cary, NC – The latest Cary Town Council meeting had the first Public Hearing on this year’s Community Development Block Grant, as well as a rezoning adjacent to the Downtown Cary Park and the conveyance of Cary fire trucks to rural communities.
 Read more

-Cary, NC – This week was a busy week with lots of meetings.
+Cary, NC – This week was my last week before a family vacation.

 Monday I met with the Wake County Mayors in Garner.
 All mayors were in attendance except the Mayors of Apex, Knightdale, Raleigh, and Wendell.
 The meeting included a presentation about the upcoming census from a non-profit NC Counts Coalition and from a Wake County Planner.
 Residents will be invited to respond to the census starting mid-March 2020 either by internet, telephone, or paper.
 Read more

 Cary, NC – March is the mid-point of a 3 month NCGA marathon to get policy ideas fleshed out, bills drafted and sponsors lined up—all before a self-imposed legislative clock runs out.
 Read more